MontanaFlossCo/Flint-Documentation/guides/activities.md

 You may be wondering what the `presentationRouter` is in this code.
 This is a value you provide that conforms to Flint's `PresentationRouter` type.
 It is responsible for looking at the type of action to invoke and returning the correct type of presenter the action requires.
 This is how we handle the problem of "my app in currently showing some UI and this action requires a completely different state".
 See the example in the [Routes guide](https://github.com/MontanaFlossCo/Flint-Documentation/blob/master/guides/routes.md#adding-the-code-your-app-needs-to-handle-urls-and-present-the-ui) which also leverages the same mechanism.

-Other than this, you do also need to update your `Info.plist` to update the key `NSUserActivityTypes` to include the identifiers for every activity you support.
+Other than this, you do also need to update your `Info.plist` to update the key `NSUseractivityEligibility` to include the identifiers for every activity you support.
 When you start supporting many kinds of activity because it is now so simple to do so, keeping on top of this can be difficult.

 However, Flint also helps with this.
 First, it generates automatic activity type IDs using the app's bundle ID, feature and action name (split from camel case into tokens), all using lowercased "snake case".
 In future we'll have a helper to output all the IDs for you so you can enter them into `Info.plist` but for now here's some examples of how the IDs map: